EnricoRadaelli/Capstone_Project_Epicode/README.md

 **Project Overview**

 Hello, I am Enrico Radaelli, and this repository contains my capstone project completed as part of the Data Analyst certification at Epicode School.
 This project is an in-depth analysis of a simulated bicycle manufacturing company's data from Kaggle, utilizing Python and Power BI to extract, transform, and load the data for insightful business analytics.
+A project presentation video is also included to offer a comprehensive overview of the methodologies and findings.

 **Data and Tools**